wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

 There are three common reasons for removing certain employees or weeks from the data:

-- A given week is likely a public holiday that impacts a significant proportion of the organization, such as Christmas or New Year’s day.
+- A given week is likely a public holiday that impacts a significant proportion of the organization, such as Christmas or New Year's day.
-- An employee is a non-knowledge worker who doesn’t typically collaborate with email and meetings.
+- An employee is a non-knowledge worker who doesn't typically collaborate with email and meetings.
 - An employee is off work for certain weeks because of annual leave, sabbaticals, and so on, which do not necessarily coincide with public holidays.

 You can use a function in wpa to address each of the following:

 - `identify_holidayweeks()` - Identifies weeks where collaboration hours are low outliers for the entire organization.
 - `identify_nkw()` - Identifies employees with overall low collaboration signals, based on average collaboration hours.
 In addition to non-knowledge workers, this method would also capture any effective part-timers or freelancers, where their collaboration hours are significantly low.
 - `identify_inactiveweeks()` - Identifies individual weeks where collaboration hours are low outliers for the entire organization.